RickyRomero/RickyRomero/README.md

 ### Shut Up

 [Shut Up][shutup] is an open-source project for hiding visitor comments on all websites.
-It spans multiple repositories:
+I built several browser extensions which cover all major browsers.
+The project spans multiple repositories:

 - [shutup.css][shutup-css]: A [user stylesheet][shutup-user-stylesheet] by [Steven Frank][shutup-stevenf], used with permission in the projects below
 - [Shut Up WebExtension][shutup-webextension]: A cross-platform extension supporting Chrome, Firefox, Edge, and Opera